-Plant : The dandelion is hated by gardeners but should be loved by beekeepers.
+Plant : The Dandelion is hated by gardeners but should be loved by beekeepers.
 It can be a valuable source of pollen for bees, when other forage is limited.
-The dandelion plant consists of a rosette of leaves at the base.
+The plant consists of a rosette of leaves at the base.
 A single stem emerges from this base, which produces a solitary head.
 The yellow flowering head develops into a sphere of white hairs which enable the seed to spread by the wind.
-It belongs to the asteraceae (compositae) family.
-(There are over 230 species within the Taxaxacum genus).
+It belongs to the Asteraceae family.
 Its habitat includes road side verges, pasture and gardens.

-Flower : Dandelion flowers from March to October.
+Flower : It flowers from March to October.
 Individual flower heads are up to 4 cm across.
 The composite head is made up of numerous small florets.

 Click here to return to plants for bees index.